GetSafariTours

 3. Shikamoo (Respectful Greeting)

-Pro Tip: This is the most important phrase you can learn for elders.
-In Tanzanian culture, age is highly respected.
-If you see an older person, bow your head slightly and say "Shikamoo."
+The most important phrase you can learn for elders.
+In Tanzanian culture, age earns deference.
+If you greet an older person, bow your head slightly and say "Shikamoo."

 4. Karibu (Welcome)